-The gap between cure and cancer is about to get reduced further, as the scientists of Whitehead Institute has deployed the new CRISPR tools for understanding an uncovering new ways to improve the popular Cancer chemotherapy drug named methotrexate.
+The gap between cure and cancer is about to get reduced further, as the scientists of Whitehead Institute have deployed the new CRISPR tools for understanding and uncovering new ways to improve the popular Cancer chemotherapy drug named methotrexate.

 David Sabatini and his team at Whitehead has pioneered the use of the genome editing system called CRISPR/Cas9.
 It can analyze large-scale genetic screens of human cells, which further leads to new findings on cellular metabolism for both normal and cancer cells.

 Methotrexate is being used for about seven decades now, and if deployed as a multifaceted treatment plan, it can be highly effective.
 However, it affects not just cancer cells but also damages healthy tissues.
 This is in the case of treating a form of pediatric leukemia.

 Regarding other forms of cancer, the drug’s efficacy is uncertain, and doctors do not yet have ways to comprehend how human bodies respond to the dose.
 To put it simply, the potential of the drug remains a mystery so far.